 WARNING: Severe shock hazard.
-Before installing tripod or mounting poles, ensure that there are no electrical power lines overhead.
+Before installing weather station tripod or mounting poles, ensure that there are no electrical power lines overhead.
 Do not install the system during any atmospheric electrical activity.
 Do not assemble or transport tripods, mounting poles, or other structures unless there is sufficient clearance from potential electrical sources or other obstructions.

-WARNING: Do not climb on or around the tripod (if using).
-The Micro Station and any of its associated hardware, towers, poles, etc. are not designed to support the weight of a person.
+WARNING: Do not climb on or around the weather station tripod.
+The weather station and any of its associated hardware, towers, poles, etc. are not designed to support the weight of a person.
 Injury may result.

-WARNING: If using stakes to stabilize the tower, ensure that there are no underground wires or pipes under the Micro Station.
+WARNING: If using stakes to stabilize the tower, ensure that there are no underground wires or pipes under the weather station.